ndricimrr/carcompanion-website/README.md

     ```
       npm run start
     ```
-    ...This will give you all the instructions you need to run the app
+    ...This will give you all the instructions you need to run the app, both backend and frontend